MUKSC/TaCZTweaks/README.md

 Valkyrien Skies compat:
 - Collision compat allows bullets to properly collide with VS ships.
 - Explosion compat allows explosive bullets to damage and knockback VS ships.

-Valkyrien Skies compat is disabled by default as it modifies the existing behaviours.
+- Disabled by default as it modifies the existing behaviours.

+Potential fix for Essential or any other LAN server hosting mod:
+- `Disable Desync Check` option might fix the issue.

 ### Shoot / Reload While Sprinting
 Allows you to shoot and reload while sprinting.